 When these obstructive efforts failed, and the prospect of being compelled to disclose potentially damaging evidence in open court became very real, in November 2015 authorities withdrew their objections and sought to settle out of court, offering claimants sizeable compensation.

 They also issued an apology — since removed from the web — admitting undercover officers' romantic affairs constituted "a violation of women's human rights, an abuse of power and caused significant trauma".
-Any suggestions these relationships had been sanctioned, much less even known about, by senior officers were robustly denied.
+Any suggestion these relationships had been sanctioned, much less even known about, by senior officers was robustly denied.

 "[Such relationships] should not happen…[they] would never be authorized in advance nor indeed used as a tactic of a deployment," it was claimed.